 This 15-inch mattress is built with luxury in mind, but because it comes compressed into a box, its price point remains affordable enough to furnish a guest room.

 What stands out?
-The DreamCloud definitely makes quite an impression with its hand-tufted design and cashmere cover, and its insides are an equally impressive blend of latex, memory foam, and cooling technology.
+The DreamCloud definitely makes quite an impression with its EuroTop design and two-tone cover, and its insides are an equally impressive blend of memory foam and cooling technology.
 By cutting out the middlemen, DreamCloud can offer a lot of luxury for thousands less than you might find in retail stores with a generous sleep trial to help guarantee the hybrid is the right fit.

 Equally important to luxury is this bed’s versatility.
 Most body shapes should feel comfortable stretched out in the position of their choice, which should help your guests feeling comfortable sleeping away from their own mattress.
 Your only problem might be convincing them to leave your guest room!